doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 ## GOG Installation Cleanup
 *Note: this step applies only to users of the GOG edition of Morrowind GOTY.
 If you're using the Steam version, skip to the next step.*

 The GOG edition of Morrowind GOTY bundles several unnecessary files.
-In addition to bundling loose game files that result in slower load times (files already included in the compressed BSAs), the GOG edition includes all of Bethesda's Official Plugins.
-These suck and you don't want to play with them; cleaned and patched versions are available on the Nexus.
-This guide assumes you will *not* be using the official plugins; play with them at your own peril!

-Delete the following files from your ```Morrowind\Data Files``` folder:
+Delete the following from your ```Morrowind\Data Files``` folder:
 - The **BookArt, Icons, Meshes, Textures** folders
 - All **.esp** files
 - All **.txt** files